Neal Pilson: CBS sports career

-Post-CBS Sports Career
+Post-CBS sports career

 After departing from CBS, Pilson launched his own consultancy firm, Pilson Communications, Inc.

-One of Pilson's first clients after starting his own firm was Bill France Jr., the NASCAR legend with whom Pilson had negotiated millions of dollars worth of deals with during his time at CBS.
+One of Pilson's first clients after starting his own firm was Bill France Jr., the NASCAR legend with whom Pilson had negotiated millions of dollars' worth of deals during his time at CBS.
 Ironically, France Jr. hired Pilson Communications, Inc. to help him renegotiate some of the many deals that Pilson had created with NASCAR through his previous role with CBS.
 When France Jr. learned that Pilson was leaving CBS, he said, "Great.
 I'm going to hire you as my consultant, and I want to go back into CBS and get all the money that you've been holding out on me over the last 15 or 20 years."

 Pilson has worked with a wide array of clients through his consultancy firm, including: